ArjunRajpal123/MilitaryObjectDetection/README.md

 # Set up and Running
 Note Since we were using colab a lot of the commands which were used to install libraries are included in the notebooks
 1. First download data from link
-2. Unzip model.zip into root directory
+2. Create a models folder
 3. Run desired files